confetti-framework/docs/errors.md

     }

-If your exception contains custom reporting logic that only occurs when certain conditions are met, you may need to instruct Laravel to report the exception using the default exception handling configuration.
+If your exception contains custom reporting logic that only occurs when certain conditions are met, you may need to instruct Lanvard to report the exception using the default exception handling configuration.
 To accomplish this, you may return `false` from the exception's `report` method:

     /**